Data Frames - Part 2

 data_diabetes = diabetes.data

 For the bivariate features, let us get the correlation matrix and plot it as a heatmap.
-We use code introduced above.
+We can make use of code that introduced above.

 PYTHON